NafuKrypto/NafuKrypto/README.md

 ### Hi there 👋.
 I am Nafisa Alam.
-I have a Startup named Ongshak.
- We provide a platform to the creators and their solutions to the world.
+ I have a Startup named Ongshak.We provide a platform to the creators and their solutions to the world.
  ```diff
  + Anyway, welcome to my github profile  !!!
 ```